 - Emotional Awareness

 Most young men require 12-24 months to work through the program.
-However, we do not put time constraints on the young men or shame them if they require more time to gain the necessary skills.
+However, we do not put time constraints on them or shame them if they require more time to gain the necessary skills.
 Growth is our main objective.

-The cost of the program is $250/month ($300 on 5-week months) and includes each weekly session, as well as the Parent Groups each month.
-The Parent groups are every 3rd Wednesday of the month from 8:00-9:30pm.
-The Bootcamp Orientation is $200 and includes registration for the participant and both his parents, and typically occurs on a Saturday morning.
+The cost of the program is $220/month and includes each weekly session, as well as the Parent Group each month.
+The Parent groups are the second Wednesday of every month from 8:00-9:30 pm.
+The Bootcamp Orientation is a separate fee and includes registration for the participant and both his parents, and typically occurs on a Saturday morning.
 Additional needs for individual counseling and family counseling are not included in the program fees.